ademuanthony/near-swap/README.md

 - For ERC20: Ensure the token contract address is correct
 - Verify you have enough token balance
 - Check if the token has any transfer restrictions

+**Solana errors:**

+**"failed to connect to RPC endpoint"**:
+- Verify the RPC URL is correct and accessible
+- Check your internet connection
+- For Alchemy/QuickNode, verify your API key is valid
+- Test the RPC endpoint: `curl -X POST -H "Content-Type: application/json" -d '{"jsonrpc":"2.0","id":1,"method":"getVersion"}' YOUR_RPC_URL`
+- Consider using a dedicated RPC provider (Alchemy, QuickNode, Helius) for better performance

+**"invalid private key"**:
+- Ensure the private key is Base58 encoded (Solana standard format)
+- Export from wallet: Phantom (Settings > Export Private Key) or Solflare
+- From CLI: `solana-keygen pubkey /path/to/keypair.json` to verify
+- Private key should be a long Base58 string (not JSON array format)

+**"insufficient balance"** or **"insufficient token balance"**:
+- For native SOL: Check your SOL balance
+- Ensure you have enough for both the transfer AND transaction fees (~0.000005 SOL per signature)
+- For SPL tokens: Check your token balance using `spl-token accounts`
+- You need SOL for fees even when sending SPL tokens

+**"failed to get token decimals"** or **"invalid mint account"**:
+- Verify the token mint address is correct
+- Ensure you're using the correct network (mainnet vs devnet)
+- Check if the token exists: `spl-token display <mint-address>`

+**"transaction simulation failed"**:
+- This usually indicates the transaction would fail on-chain
+- Check if you have enough balance for both amount and fees
+- For SPL tokens: Ensure the recipient's associated token account can be created
+- Try setting `skip_preflight: true` in config (not recommended for production)

+**"blockhash not found"**:
+- Network congestion or RPC node issues
+- Retry the transaction
+- Consider using a different RPC endpoint

 ### Swap not completing